How to beat wagering requirements

 What does that amount mean?
 It means that you would need to bet a total of $3,000 before you can cash out a withdrawal.
 That applies to you’re the bonus.

-Since casinos online in New Zealand apply, what is known as a sticky bonus, your funds are thrown in the mix with the bonus money provided by the casino.
+Since real money casinos in NZ apply a "sticky bonus", your funds are thrown in the mix with the bonus money provided by the casino.
 The wagering requirements would look like this:

 $100 (the bonus offered) + $100 (money deposited) x 30 (the rollover) = $6,000